gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Sure," Noxy lied.
-One of the grownups' many rules was that no one should fly if they were sick, and she was not about to be left behind.
+One of the grownups' many rules was that no one should fly if they were sick, and she was *not* going to miss this.
 "Come on, let's see if you remember your lessons."

 "Cheeky," her grandmother said.
-Three quick steps and a little hop and she was gone, leaving Noxy alone on the platform.
+With a little hop and she was gone, leaving Noxy alone on the platform.
 She took a deep breath,
 grinned,
-and sprinted for the end of the plank.
+and jumped,

-She landed just a stride away from her grandmother.
+landing just a stride away from her grandmother.

 "Oof," Granna Fee grunted,
 rolling over and sitting up.
 "He's not as soft as he used to be."